Skip to main content

 Let’s consider the following Query:

-Note that we have 3 numeric parameters: excluded_author_1, excluded_author_2, and maximum_results.
+Note that there’s 3 numeric parameters: excluded_author_a, excluded_author_b, and maximum_results.
 We want to exclude two IDs from our result and restrict the maximum number of results.

-Sometimes, we want to make our Queries dynamic and give the users an option to change them directly from the Confluence page.
-From now on, we can solve this problem easily in the Macro configuration:
+Sometimes, you want to make our Queries dynamic and give the users an option to change them directly from the Confluence page.
+You can solve this problem easily in the Macro configuration:

-Note that we received 3 records because of the maximum results restriction and we excluded authors with IDs 1 and 3.
+Note that there’s 10 records because of the maximum results restriction and excluded authors with IDs 2 and 4.

 Parameter Names